Universal algorithm for transforming Hamiltonian eigenvalues: Compiled UHET Algorithm

 It can be shown using analysis of qDRIFT \cite{campbell2019random} that

 since the error analysis for the qDRIFT procedure remains valid when replacing the simulation of a density operator with that of a Hamiltonian.

-In order to suppress the inner layer error $O(\mu_k^2 / M)$ due to the random sampling of $j$ in each of the $N$ iterations of the outer layer below $O(\epsilon /N)$, the iteration number $M$ must be chosen as $\Omega(\mu_k^2 N/\epsilon)$.
-Consequently, since $N$ itself must have $1/\epsilon$ dependence (in order to suppress the overall error below $\epsilon$, as explained previously) the overall runtime of the intermediate circuit $N \cdot M$ scales according to $1/\epsilon^3$.
+In order to suppress the inner layer error $O(\mu_k^2 / M)$---due to the random sampling of $j$ in each of the $N$ iterations of the outer layer---below $O(\epsilon /N)$, the iteration number $M$ must be chosen as $\Omega(\mu_k^2 N/\epsilon)$.
+Consequently, since $N$ itself must have $1/\epsilon$ dependence (in order to suppress the overall error below $\epsilon$, as explained previously) the overall time complexity of the intermediate circuit $N \cdot M$ scales according to $1/\epsilon^3$.
 Next, by compiling the subroutines of the algorithm, one can reduce this resource scaling to $1/\epsilon$.
 This compilation procedure can be achieved by setting $M$ as $O(\mu_k^2)$---removing the dependence on $\epsilon$ here comes at a cost of increasing the error.
-However, said $O(\mu_k^2/M)=O(1)$ inner layer error can be compensated for by introducing an additional modification to the procedure shown in Fig. \ref{fig::compiledalgorithm2}, as we will discuss in the coming section.
-The total runtime will be proportional to $N \cdot M$ which scales in terms of $\epsilon$ in the same way as $N$.
-Therefore, the total runtime scales as $O(1/\epsilon)$ in terms of $\epsilon$.
+However, said $O(\mu_k^2/M)=O(1)$ inner layer error can be compensated for by introducing an additional modification to the procedure shown in Fig. \ref{fig::compiledalgorithm2}, as we will discuss in the coming section for the case of UHET.
+The total time complexity will be proportional to $N \cdot M$ which scales in terms of $\epsilon$ in the same way as $N$.
+Therefore, the total time complexity scales as $O(1/\epsilon)$ in terms of $\epsilon$.